 Helping Students Develop Leadership Skills

 Resilience, initiative, commitment, and emotional security are just some of the necessary leadership skills students need to succeed both in and out of school.
 Unfortunately, many students aren't developing them today.
 What if there was a straightforward way to teach students these essential leadership skills?
-That's why we designed one of the Habitudes courses - Habitudes for Self-Leadership: The Art of Leading Yourself - to be used as a leadership curriculum for today's students.
+That's why we designed one of the Habitudes courses - Habitudes for Building Student Leaders - to be used as a leadership curriculum for today's students.

 Practical Lesson Plans